henask12/JavaScript-Capstone/README.md

 - [📝 License](#license)

-# 📖 [Capstone-Project] <a name="about-project"></a>
+# 📖 [MovieWorld] <a name="about-project"></a>

-**[Capstone-Project]** is an application that renders Tv Shows from TVMaze API and also has features like fetching and posting comments and Likes using the Involvment API.
+**[MovieWorld]** is an application that renders Tv Shows from TVMaze API and also has features like fetching and posting comments and Likes using the Involvment API.
 This is a collaborative project where we have applied all the skills obtained throughout the javascript module.

 ## 🛠 Built With <a name="built-with"></a>